-The State of New York Public Health Law prohibits: growing marijuana or knowingly allowing it to be grown without destroying it; selling or possessing a hypodermic needle without a doctor's written prescription; or manufacturing, selling, or possessing with intent to sell an imitation controlled substance.
+The State of New York Public Health Law prohibits selling or possessing a hypodermic needle without a doctor's written prescription; or manufacturing, selling, or possessing with intent to sell an imitation controlled substance.
 The State of New York Penal Law and federal laws define a wide range of offenses and penalties for possessing or distributing marijuana and other controlled substances.
 In addition, driving a motor vehicle while impaired by drugs is subject to the same New York State law and sanctions as driving while intoxicated.
-A more complete description of these offenses and penalties is provided below:
+A more complete description of these offenses and penalties is provided below.